exercism/python/exercises/practice/darts/.docs/instructions.md

 # Instructions

-Write a function that returns the earned points in a single toss of a Darts game.
+Calculate the points scored in a single toss of a Darts game.

 [Darts][darts] is a game where players throw darts at a [target][darts-target].